kleidinc/iced_paper/README.md

 - Idiomatic Rust, Tim McNamarra
 - Refactoring Rust

-By now, there are many interesting and high-quality books.
-And I strongly advise you to first read, instead of watching video tutorials.
+Those books are truly treasures and they are worth the money you spend on them.
+And I strongly advise you to first read a book, instead of watching video tutorials, which often are outdated, and have lots of bad practiced baked in them.

+If you want to watch a video, then make sure you only watch how Hector, the author of Iced, builds an editor.

 # What is Iced.rs?